Tom Carter Named Outstanding Faculty

 Tom Carter, professor of Physics at College of DuPage, has been named the College-Wide Outstanding Full-Time Faculty Member for 2017-2018.

-Representing the Math and Natural Sciences Division, Carter will receive a $1,000 award from the College of DuPage Foundation, which annually recognizes outstanding teaching achievement.
+Representing the Science, Technology, Engineering and Math Division, Carter will receive a $1,000 award from the College of DuPage Foundation, which annually recognizes outstanding teaching achievement.

 The Geneva resident earned a Bachelor of Arts from Drury College, a Bachelor of Science from the University of Missouri and a Ph.D. from Duke University.
 He originally spent seven years as a diver for the U.S. Navy, then worked as a research physicist at Fermilab and as an engineer in the telecommunications industry.
 While he enjoyed all of these positions, Carter felt a strong attraction to teaching.